cs10/fa24/readings.md

 # Readings

-Readings will be discussed and due at the beginning of Discussion section every Thursday
+Readings will be discussed and due at the beginning of Discussion section every Thursday.
+Some of the 'readings' are videos, articles, journals, etc.

 **Week 2 Reading**{: .label .label-reading }